ReDI-School/html-css-berlin-2020-fall/lesson22/index.md

 What are we doing here?

--   When a user `hovers` over the menu link element. the color will change, and the text will be underlined.
+-   When a user `hovers` over the menu link element, the color will change, and the text will be underlined.
--   There are lots and lots of css properties we can change like this, but not all.
+-   There are lots and lots of css properties we can target, but not all.
 -   Generally, if a property is part of a range (eg a number, or a color) we can animate like this.

 Let's add some hover effects to our websites, or play around with a new html file!